lewis-sqa/NEPs/specs/Standards/Wallets.md

 }
 ```

+### Challenges

+It's important that an integration between NEAR and WalletConnect combines the native features of both platforms without compromising on their core concepts.

+Basing our implementation on other platforms such as Ethereum means only `signAndSendTransaction` and `signAndSendTransactions` are needed.
+The idea with this approach is accounts are referenced in the WalletConnect session and the wallet will use `FullAccess` keys to sign the transaction(s).
+While this works well with WalletConnect, the downside is it skips over a fundamental concept of NEAR, `FunctionCall` access keys.

+Access Keys in NEAR enable permissions at a blockchain-level and can be revoked at any point.
+Using `FullAccess` keys effectively skips over this feature.
+It's best practice to use `FunctionCall` access keys where possible to reduce the frequency of prompts and increase security - we should only "step up" to `FullAccess` keys for Actions that need it.

+The approach detailed above for WalletConnect and NEAR attempts to solve these challenges with a new method, `near_connect`.
+The purpose of this method is to request access to one or more accounts in the form of `FunctionCall` access keys.
+This means:

+- The dApp "owns" the `FunctionCall` access key.
+- The dApp can sign transactions locally (without WalletConnect) that match the permissions of the access key.
+- The user can revoke the access key without WalletConnect.

+The difficulty with this approach is trying to sync the WalletConnect accounts state with the accounts we have `FunctionCall` access keys.
+I originally planned for an additional method, `near_getAccounts` which also returned the `keyPair` but I began to question how secure it is. `near_connect` on the other hand requires confirmation from the wallet before returning this information.
+Without `near_getAccounts` we're unable to handle new accounts added to the session from the wallet side.

 ## Connecting

 The purpose of connecting to a wallet is to give dApps access to one or more accounts - backed by `FunctionCall` access keys.
 When the Connect flow is triggered, the user will be prompted with an interface similar to this example taken from Math Wallet: